BrushyCreek/VBS-Admin/README.md

 Things you may want to cover:

 * Ruby version
+	2.4.1

 * System dependencies
+	Rails ~> 5.1.0.rc1

 * Configuration
+	The app will be configured to run on Heroku

 * Database creation

 * Database initialization

 * How to run the test suite